![]() The Grand Mosque, Sousse |

 -

 Day 2: Sail from Marseille to Tunis by cruise ferry, usually leaving in the morning or lunchtime and arriving in Tunis the following morning (day 3).
-Two ferry companies, the French SNCM and the Tunisian CTN (Compagnie Tunisienne de Navigation) sail from Marseille to Tunis several times a week all year-round.
-Sailing times & dates vary, so see the Seat61 Ferry Shop or www.sncm.fr for actual times & fares for both SNCM and CTN for your dates of travel.
+Two ferry companies, the French Corsica Linea and the Tunisian CTN (Compagnie Tunisienne de Navigation) sail from Marseille to Tunis several times a week all year-round.
+Sailing times & dates vary, so use the Direct Ferries website or www.corsicalinea.com for actual times & fares for your dates of travel.
 CTN also have their own website, www.ctn.com.tn, although without online booking.
-Both French SNCM and Tunisian CTN ships are modern and comfortable with a full range of restaurants, bars, cinema & cabins.
+Both French Corsica Lines and Tunisian CTN ships are modern and comfortable with a full range of restaurants, bars, cinema & cabins.
 Make sure you're on deck as the ship sails out of the port of Marseille, past the fishing boats in the Vieux Port and the infamous Chateau d'If, with great views of the city.
 24 hours later you've crossed the Mediterranean, and the ship sails into the Bay of Tunis, past the ruins of the ancient city of Carthage on Byrsa Hill, with a real sense of arrival that airline passengers will never know.

 -